-Tutoring is available free of charge to all CIA students for both academic and studio classes.
+Tutoring is available free of charge to all CIA students for liberal arts classes.
 In addition to course-specific material, students can receive help with note taking, term paper preparation, test-taking strategies, and other study skills through one-on-one peer tutoring by upper-class students.

 The Tutoring Program is set up to serve you in different ways according to your individual needs.
 Whether that means a quick run through of a paper or study sessions throughout the semester, there is a tutoring plan that will work for you.

 You can receive tutoring for any liberal arts class.

 Stop by the Academic Services Office and talk with Jill Milenski to be assigned a tutor based on your specific needs.
 You also can drop by the Writing and Learning Center during designated hours and a tutor can assist you immediately.